dsw7/DSW-Thesis/thesis_Bridging_workdir/README.txt

 * David *

-TODO: replace with both a high level and low level implementation?

 This folder contains an elegant implementation of the Met-aromatic algorithm but we go one step further: here we compute the bridging interaction.